junior-devleague/cyber-security/homework/mod-0-cyber-interest.md

 Part 3:
 Your blog should be:
-  - 3-5 minute read
+  1. 3-5 minute read
-  - Free of gramatical errors
+  2. Free of gramatical errors
-  - Include resources and or screenshots
+  3. Include resources and or screenshots

+When you are finished please slack your blog in your designated channel.